Tunisian Baccalaureate: Specialities

-The Examination Record (2020)
+The Examination Record (2020–2024)

-In 2020, Ahmed Kallela from the Pioneer Highschool of Monastir in Monastir obtained 20.15 out of 20 in his Mathematics exam, a record in Tunisia.
+In 2024, Ramez Msek from Pioneer High School of Sousse and in 2020, Ahmed Kallela from the Pioneer Highschool of Monastir in Monastir, both obtained 20.15 out of 20 in Their Mathematics exam, a record in Tunisia.

-Ahmed surpassed the 20/20 mark because one of the tests that are passed during the bac exam counts as a bonus mark added to the average and is not included directly to the average mark.
+Ramez and Ahmed surpassed the 20/20 mark because one of the tests that are passed during the bac exam counts as a bonus mark added to the average and is not included directly to the average mark.